SamanthaGitHub/Python-Code-Summary/README.md

 [under construction]

 ## API
-I used the [Kanji Alive](https://app.kanjialive.com/api/docs) API on RapidAPI to display a kanji character and it's english meaning.
+I parsed through a JSON response from the [Kanji Alive](https://app.kanjialive.com/api/docs) API on RapidAPI to display a kanji character and it's english meaning.

 ```
 def traveljapan_api(request):